Nodes — Full Reference

 pub {

-sensor_data: f32 -> "sensor_data",
+sensor_data: f32 -> "sensor.data",

 }